-Machu Picchu is one of the most magical places in the world and visiting it was one of the best experiences of my life!
-And to help you enjoy this new Wonder of the World even more, we’ve put together the following list of tips…
+Machu Picchu is one of the most magical places in the world and visiting it was one of the best experiences of our lives!
+And to help you enjoy this new Wonder of the World, we’ve put together the following list of tips…

-– Buy your tickets to Machu Picchu way in advance, especially if you want to climb Huayna Picchu (at an additional cost).
-You can buy them at this website and we used this guide we found on TripAdvisor since it’s a little more complicated than most ticket purchases.
+Especially if you want to climb Huayna Picchu (at an additional cost).
+You can use this website to buy tickets to Machu Picchu.
+We also suggest using this TripAdvisor guide we found since it’s a little more complicated than most ticket purchases.
 If you get them online, remember that there are three steps: reserving, purchasing, and checking in.
 The print out you need to show at the entrance is the PDF you get once you’ve checked in online.

-– Take your passport!
-Normally we advise to travel around with a copy of your passport and leave the original in your hotel/hostel, but after 9am there’s a table at the entrance of the park where you can get a stamp of Machu Picchu on your passport.
+Normally we advise everyone to travel around with a copy of their passport and to leave the original in their hotel/hostel, but after 9am there is a table at the entrance of the park where you can get a stamp of Machu Picchu on your passport.
 You do it yourself, so there isn’t an official feel to it, but it’s still pretty cool to do.

-– Wear layers.
 It was cold when we first got there but as the clouds lifted and the sun came out, it got hot.
 Quick.
 If you can, have a small backpack to put your layers of clothes as you shed them.
 Also, have a rain coat or lightweight waterproof jacket.
-We were lucky and didn’t get one drop of rain, but I’ve heard from others that it can rain a lot and sporadically.
+We were lucky and didn’t get one drop of rain, but we’ve heard from others that it can rain a lot and sporadically.

 Have you been to Machu Picchu?
-If you’re still not convinced you should go, check out these photos.
-And if you have any tips to add, feel free to add them in a comments below. 🙂
+If you’re still not convinced you should go, check out these photos that will inspire a trip to Machu Picchu.
+And if you have any additional tips, feel free to add them in a comments below. 🙂

 Like this post?
 Pin it for later!